-5.6 External Force
+6.6 External Force

-In simulations, the dynamics of a fluid is often driven by a force field (gravity, intermolecular interaction, etc.) which is space- and time-dependent, and which is possibly computed from an external source, independent of the LB simulation.
-In order to optimize memory access and to minimze cache-misses, the value of this force can be stored in a cell, adjacent to the particle populations.
-This is achieved by specifying external scalars in the lattice descriptor (see also Lesson 7).
-OpenLB offers by default the two descriptors ForcedD2Q9Descriptor and ForcedD3Q19Descriptor.
-The dynamics ForcedBGKdynamics accesses the force term defined by these descriptors, and implements a LB dynamics with body force.
-The algorithm is taken from Ref.
-[21] to guarantee second-order accuracy even when the force field is space and time dependent.
-An example for the implementation of a LB simulation with force term is found in the code examples/poiseuille2d/forced.
+In simulations, the dynamics of a fluid are often driven by a force field (gravity, intermolecular interaction, etc.) which is space- and time-dependent, and which is possibly computed from an external source, independent of the LB simulation.
+In order to optimize memory access and to minimize cache-misses, the value of this force can be stored in a cell, adjacent to the particle populations.
+This is achieved by specifying additional fields in the lattice descriptor (see section 6.1.2 and lesson 7).

+OpenLB implements LB dynamics with body force in ForcedBGKdynamics.
+Its algorithm is taken from Ref.
+[23] to guarantee second-order accuracy even when the force field is space and time dependent.
+Applying these ForcedBGKdynamics in a simulation requires that the used descriptor provides the field descriptors::FORCE: